 In the winter, head to Mission Creek Woodland Park for a day of sledding!

 What’s more relaxing than walking through galleries and exhibitions?
-CMU’s Museum of Cultural and Natural History and Art Reach of Mid-Michigan’s Morey Family Gallery host exhibitions, year-round, for community members and visitors to enjoy.
+CMU’s University Art Gallery as well as Art Reach of Mid-Michigan’s Downtown gallery are open year-round for community members and visitors to enjoy.

 Summertime in Mt.
 Pleasant is truly meant for free family fun.
 Top summer events include; Art Walk Central (Mt.
 Pleasant’s version of “Art Prize”), Saturday Farmers Market and more!

 When fall arrives, get ready for cider and donuts during Zonta’s Applefest at Papa’s Pumpkin Patch and the Village of Shepherd’s display of 1,500+ carved and lit jack-o-lanterns.

 Isabella County’s hidden gems come in the form of gorgeous parkland and beaches.
 Voted the most beautiful place in Isabella County by Pure Michigan, Deerfield Nature Park is an adventurer’s dream, no matter the season; Sled, cross-country ski, walk the trails along the Chippewa River or play a round of disc golf at Deerfield Nature Park.
 For a beautiful sandy beach, new playground and outstanding picnic areas make a trip to Coldwater Lake Family Park in Weidman, Michigan.
 Small fee for daily use or Isabella County Parks annual pass available for purchase.

 Challenge friends and family to a round of putt-putt at The Golf Center or strike-it at Riverwood/Nine Eight Nine for a round of bowling; both located on West Broomfield.